flippyhead/admiral-cloudformation/README.md

 Some commands have additional options you can discover with:

-    # admiral cf help [COMMAND]
+    $ admiral cf help [COMMAND]

 # Configuration

-Admiral CloudFormation is designed around the concept of deployment environments.
+Admiral CloudFormation is designed around the concept of the deployment `environment`.
 You parameterize your CloudFormation templates, then encode specific parameter values in JSON files for each distinct environment.

 For example you may have CloudFormation templates for your database servers and your web application servers, and distinct configurations for production, staging and test environments.